Architecture

 backup Backup data to or from an existing database

-version Output the command-line tool version information
+version Output the command-line tool and remote server version information

 sql Start an SQL REPL in your terminal with pipe support